-1. In the event that the respective student-media outlet leaders are not in compliance with Section XI of these aforementioned bylaws, the Board may relieve the Spinnaker Editor in Chief, Spinnaker Digital Editor, CSM Business Manager, and the Osprey Radio and Osprey TV Station Managers by vote so long as half of the active voting members plus one approve the action at a properly noticed meeting.
+1. In the event that the respective student-media outlet leaders are not in compliance with these aforementioned bylaws in Section XI, the Board may relieve the leaders for conduct reasons by vote so long as a quorum of the voting members approve the action at a properly noticed meeting.
 In all cases, effort will be made to provide two-week’s notice to the affected leader if possible.
 For purposes of this provision, the Chair does not vote in the event of a tie.
 The adviser may suspend the affected leader without pay or reassign the leader to other duties beforehand, with the method chosen in an immediate voice and/or electronic vote of the board.
-At that point the Center for Student Media will properly notice a meeting to take place in 48 hours so that the board can decide whether to continue that status during the two-week waiting period.
+At that point Spinnaker Media will properly notice a meeting to take place in 48 hours so that the board can decide whether to continue that status during the two-week waiting period.
 If a media outlet leader is permanently relieved of his or her responsibilities, the Board will prepare a written statement documenting its decision-making process and the grounds for such removal.
 Copies of this statement will be provided to the removed leader and kept in the official record.

 2. The affected leader is entitled to the due process

 afforded to all students in conduct-related matters including a final appeal to